 A merchandiser analyses the numbers, they control the stock levels and monitor sales trends to make sure that the buying budget is spent on the right products at the right time and that those products are sent to the right stores to maximise profit.
 In short, they hold the purse strings and they work closely with the buying team.

 What are the various roles in the buying team?

 This differs from company to company but in its most basic form, starting at the bottom are the buyers admin and allocator who work together, then an assistant merchandiser and assistant buyer work above them.
 A buyer and merchandiser head up the team.
 They report into a buying and merchandiser controller who then usually reports into buying or merchandiser director.

 How involved in the buying process is a merchandiser?

 This has been varied in my roles too.
 At Selfridges I had very little involvement, although I went on some buying appointments, I was there for the numbers.
 At Signet I went on trips and was very involved as I was very involved in the analysis and had close relationships with the brands we saw.
-Buyer always had final say in a selection, but my opinion was always listened to and trusted.
+The buyer always had the final say in a selection, but my opinion was always listened to and trusted.

 How far in advance do you start planning what to buy?
 What are the steps in the buying process? and who has the final say?

 Again, varies by company.
-At Selfridges we had 2/3 months sometimes to plan in 'holiday buys' (seasonal) from some brands like Ralph Lauren / Armani etc. Usually however it’s a full 6 months ahead.
-In own buy (products made under the retailer’s brand) at River Island we would plan a whole year and then trade up to the six months and amend as needed.
+At Selfridges, we had 2/3 months sometimes to plan in 'holiday buys' (seasonal) from some brands like Ralph Lauren / Armani, etc. Usually however it’s a full 6 months ahead.
+In own buy (products made under the retailer’s brand) at River Island, we would plan a whole year and then trade up to the six months and amend as needed.

 How do you set the strategy for what to spend money on and with whom?